cucumber-stories/cucumber-datatable/README.md

 const getStructuredData = cucumberDataTable(dictionary);
 ```

-it will transform this table
+It will transform this table:

 ```gherkin
 Feature: Heroes sample